-1-Sentence-Summary: The Double Helix tells the story of the discovery of DNA, which is one of the most significant scientific findings in all of history, by explaining the rivalries, struggles of the prideful scientific community to work together, and other roadblocks that James Watson had on the way to making the breakthrough of a lifetime that would change his life and the entire world.
+1-Sentence-Summary: The Double Helix tells the story of the discovery of DNA by explaining the rivalries of the prideful scientific community and other roadblocks that James Watson had on the way to making the breakthrough of a lifetime.

 Read in: 4 minutes

 When Charles Darwin proposed that all living things are related in On the Origin of Species, he didn’t know exactly how.
 All of this changed with the discovery of the structure of DNA.
 It unlocked many mysteries of science.